scottdtaylor/Snake-Project/README.md

 resources.
 This will allow me to test the logic of my code as well as some Qt implementation practices.
 I will attempt to use the ui if possible.

+Unfortunately, during a switch between the master and experimental branches, I somehow lost the .sln file on my local machine.
+I thus have been trying to find a way to clone these files into a new solution, but haven't had much luck yet.

 The use of the project is simple:

 Simply download the files given and run, preferably through an IDE as I don't have any knowledge of other platforms.